 one of the circumstances in Paragraphs 7.1.7(b)(i) or 7.1.7(b)(iii) occurs (irrespective of whether such circumstance occurs within twenty-eight (28) days after the Authority has published its Significant Code Reivew Conclusions); or

-if the Authoirty makes a decision consenting, or otherwise, to the modification of the STC following the Panel’s submission of its report under sub-paragraph 7.1.11.2.
+if the Authority makes a decision consenting, or otherwise, to the modification of the STC following the Panel’s submission of its report under sub-paragraph 7.1.11.2.

 A process is set out in this Section B and STCP 25-1 for analysing and consulting on STC Modification Proposals with a view to referring to the Authority those that may be restricted during a Significant Code Review.
 Subject to Paragraph 7.1.8, those STC Modification Proposals that are not so restricted proceed as Standard STC Modification Proposals and requiring consultation with the industry followed by approval or non-approval by the Authority.